A Bronx Tale: The Ins and Outs of Van Cortlandt Park

 Amenities, Facilities and Activities

-Van Cortlandt Park has the same amenities as most NYC green spaces—playgrounds, picnic areas, greenways, bicycling and hiking trails, sports fields, running paths and dog-friendly areas—but it also contains some unexpected facilities, like a skating rink, stadium, horse-riding center, golf courses and one of the largest freshwater lakes in the City.
+Van Cortlandt Park has the same amenities as most NYC green spaces—playgrounds, picnic areas, greenways, bicycling and hiking trails, sports fields, running paths and dog-friendly areas—but it also contains some unexpected facilities, like a skating rink, stadium, golf courses and one of the largest freshwater lakes in the City.
 The Van Cortlandt Park Ice Skating Rink is open for daily public skating starting each November; it closes up in the spring.
 The rink sits close to the 3,000-seat Van Cortlandt Stadium, which is used by Manhattan College and Fordham University for many of their athletic competitions.
 The stadium grounds hold handball courts, baseball diamonds and a running track; basketball courts are directly outside.
-In the northwest section of the park is the Riverdale Equestrian Centre, a 21-acre, 80-plus-stall riding stable where children and adults can partake in some equestrian adventures.
 As mentioned, the Van Cortlandt Park Golf Course—known to many as "Vanny"—was the first municipal golf course in the country and the place where the country's first public tournament was held, in 1896.
 (Babe Ruth, Jackie Robinson and the Three Stooges are among the famous figures who have played the links.)
 The nine-hole Mosholu Golf Course is great for beginners, veterans and everyone in between.
 It also offers a 20,000 square-foot putting green, chipping area and driving range to help you refine your skills.
 If fishing is your sport, you've come to the right park.
 Van Cortlandt Lake, created in the 1690s, is the largest freshwater lake in the Bronx and contains species such as largemouth bass, pumpkinseed, golden shiner and bluegill.

 More to Do

 Events in Van Cortlandt Park occur throughout the year, some recurring annually and others more frequently.
 The most famous of these is the free New York Philharmonic Concerts in the Parks, a summertime favorite.
 The park also features yoga and walking (both for seniors) and is a premier bird-watching site.
 Audubon experts and park rangers guide weekly walks on Saturday mornings (except in January and February), where birders casual and obsessive are welcome.
-(Walks are conducted in Spanish the first Saturday of each month.)
+(Walks are conducted in English and Spanish the first Saturday of each month.)
 Enthusiasts should also check out the annual 12-hour "Bird-A-Thon," a race to determine who can identify the most species in that time allotment.
 Those who have serious avian interests can even consider applying for the park's urban birding internship.
-Support restoration and stay in shape by participating in the BronxNet Fitness 5, a 5-kilometer run that puts its proceeds toward storm resiliency efforts.
+Support restoration and stay in shape by participating in the BronxNet Fitness 5K, a 5-kilometer run that puts its proceeds toward preservation of the 101-year-old park trail.
 And dog lovers won't want to miss the annual Howl-o-ween costume contest for the canine set.
 More details about the park's calendar can be found at vcpark.org.
 As you might expect, there are opportunities for the public to help keep the park in tip-top shape.
 For more information on how you can help, visit the Van Cortlandt Park Conservancy Support Page.